Planetarion: Reception

 PC Zone reviewed version 2 of Planetarion in October 2000, at which point, there were over 30,000 players.
 PC Zone described the gameplay as having a "charm and subtle addiction that is a pleasant change of pace" and highlighted the quality of support available for the game via volunteer staffed IRC channels.
 The game was awarded a score of 72%.

 Michael Dougherty reviewed Planetarion on 28 August 2007 and awarded a score of 7.0/10, stating that "if you sit in front of your PC twitching uncontrollably when you do not kill a PC/NPC or blow something up on a regular basis then this is definitely not the game for you.
 However, if you are a strategist who enjoys a slow-paced, turn-based game then you will not find anything better than Planetarion.
 The keys to this game are strategy and patience, couple this with the proper player base and the right frame of mind when entering the game and you just might find yourself pleasantly surprised and extremely addicted."

 Awards and accomplishments

+When the game was launched in 2000 it achieved popularity, receiving eleven Multiplayer Online Games Directory Game of the Month Awards.
 Planetarion has won the MPOGD game of the month award 13 times, most recently in January 2012.